Jchampion42/SortManager/README.md

  * The sorted array after the algorithm has been executed
  * The time taken

-**ou are required to test both the functionality of the program and the performance of the algorithms (speed tests)*
+*you are required to test both the functionality of the program and the performance of the algorithms (speed tests)*

 ### Suggested Project Phases.
 #### Phase 1